 Technical White Paper

-This white paper describes the specifications for the Modbus protocol implementation in the Neon Remote Terminal (NRT).
-The Modbus protocol implemented in the NRT is a partial implementation of the full Modbus protocol.
+This white paper describes the specifications for the Modbus protocol implementation in the Neon Remote Logger (NRL).
+The Modbus protocol implemented in the NRL is a partial implementation of the full Modbus protocol.

-The Unidata approach to this partial implementation is to provide only two NRT functions
+The Unidata approach to this partial implementation is to provide only two NRL functions

 The specific register information and its corresponding encoding and decoding information required for interpretation are defined when the NRT logging scheme is created.